Molajo/Pagination/README.md

 ## Detailed Example

-The following is from a working example of a Pagination View located in  in the [.dev/Sample/ Folder](https://github.com/Molajo/Pagination/tree/master/.dev/Sample).
+The following is from a working example of a Pagination View located in  in the [.dev/Sample](https://github.com/Molajo/Pagination/tree/master/.dev/Sample) folder.
 To see the demo on your local website, create an Apache Host using [the Public Folder](https://github.com/Molajo/Pagination/tree/master/.dev/Sample/Public) as the Disk Location.
 Then, use the Server Name as the address in your browser.